ankitects/anki-manual/src/platform/mac/display-issues.md

 If you wish to switch back to the default, change `software` to `auto`, or remove that file.

+In Anki 23.09+, you can also change the graphics driver from preferences screen.

 ## eGPUs

 If you experience blank screens when using an external graphics card on a Mac, you can ctrl+click on the Anki app, click "Get Info", and enable the "prefer eGPU" option.